Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 When trying with `opshin eval lib -fno-remove-dead-code`, the following error is thrown: "Can not evaluate a library".

-So why is `opshin eval lib` even proposed in the first place?
+Why does the first hint propose using `opshin eval lib`?

 ### Recommendation